danielaparker/jsoncons/doc/ref/jsonpath/functions/tokenize.md

 array[string] tokenize(string input, string pattern)
 ```

-Returns the average of the elements in the provided array.

-An empty array will produce a return value of null.
+Returns an array of strings formed by splitting the input string into an array of strings, separated by substrings that match the regular expression `pattern`.

 ### Examples